 5. Shawnee Inn

 Disconnect from the world and recharge your inner battery pack by glamping on an island accessible only by canoe at the Shawnee Inn.
 No worries if disconnecting isn’t an option: this luxurious outdoor retreat comes complete with high-speed Wi-Fi, electricity, showers, queen beds, hammocks, day-beds, a glampsite concierge, and access to all the resort’s amenities.
-You’ll enjoy a hearty breakfast in the morning and s’mores served around the campfire in the evening as the perfect end to your day.
+Enjoy a hearty breakfast in the River Room Restaurant and s’mores served around the campfire in the evening as the perfect end to your day.

 6. Campbell Farms Glamping